Program Objectives, Goals and Outcomes

 MSN Goals and Outcomes

 Student learning is at the core of Mount Saint Mary’s University’s mission.
-Below is an outline of our program’s goal and how they are measured and/or manifested as outcomes.
+View an outline of our program’s goals and how they are measured and/or manifested as outcomes.

 *The Adult-Gerontology Clinical Nurse Specialist track in the MSN program conforms to the California Board of Registered Nursing’s requirements for California Clinical Nurse Specialist (CNS) Certification.
 For students who wish to practice in a state other than California, you may or may not have additional requirements you must complete prior to applying for your license.
 Mount Saint Mary’s University is in the process of researching program professional licensure standards in other states.
 Please contact the Director of the MSN program at email@example.com or 213.477.2723 to discuss additional requirements that may be needed to obtain CNS certification in a state outside of California.